On regions of mixed unitarity for semigroups of unital quantum channels

 \begin{prop} \cite[Corollary 2]{Wat09} Fix $d\in \mathbb{N}.$ There exists $r>0$ depending on $d$ such that, every unital, quantum channel $\Phi$ on $\M{d}$ with $\norm{\Phi-\delta_d}<r$, is mixed unitary. \end{prop}

-In 2024, David Kribs et al. \cite{KJRM23} extended this result with the depolarising channel replaced by conditional expectation maps on arbitrary unital $C^*$-subalgebras of $\M{d}$.
+In 2024, David Kribs et al. \cite{KJRM23} found a clever way of extending this result with the depolarising channel replaced by conditional expectation maps on to arbitrary unital $C^*$-subalgebras of $\M{d}$.
 For a given a unital $C^*$-subalgebra $\mcl{A}$ of $\M{d}$, we let $\mcl{F}(\mcl{A})$ to be the set of all unital quantum channels which leave elements of $\mcl{A}$ fixed.
 That is,

 It is easy to see that $\mcl{F}(\mcl{A})$ is closed under the compositions.
 Furthermore, it is closed under adjoints also.
 This follows from the fact that the fixed point space of $\Phi$ is equal to the commutant of the set $\{V_j:1\leq j\leq \ell\}$, where $\{V_j\}_{j=1}^\ell$ is any set of Kraus operators of $\Phi$ (See \cite[Theorem 2.1]{Kri03}).